 If I had investors expecting rocketship growth and if I had a higher cost of operating, it would be tougher staying in business.
-Instead I’ve self-funded with money I’ve earned doing freelance photography, and that’s enabled me to grow slowly and iteratively to profitability.
+Instead I’ve self-funded with money I’ve earned doing freelance photography, and that’s enabled me to grow slowly to profitability.

 Don’t get me wrong.
 There are many constraints and downsides with bootstrapping.
 It’s not the route for those wanting to reach a £1b valuation.

 I haven’t been able to build as quickly as VC-backed companies.
 However, we’re seeing that fancy tech and features (chatbots to file claims, portals to manage your policy) don’t matter to consumers as much as we think they do.